-In four orchards (#2-5), four traps were placed 25 meters (75 feet) apart along vegetative perimeter outside the orchard.
-Another two traps were placed inside the orchard in the same location as in 2005.
-In one more orchard (#1), traps were placed in the inside row in the vicinity of historical damage (in this case, the CSB were known to be living year round inside the orchard, versus the other four, where they were primarily entering from external habitat) and along an outside border quite a distance from the site of historical damage, as there was no nearby available perimeter vegetation.
-Traps were checked weekly from April 17 - November 1 for male and female adults and lures changed every 45 days.
+In five orchard locations (#2-5), eight traps with lures were placed 25 meters (75 feet) apart along vegetative perimeter outside the orchard.
+Another five traps with lures plus five traps without lures (total of 10) were placed inside the orchard in the same location as in 2006.
+In one more orchard (#1), two traps were placed in the inside row in the vicinity of historical damage (in this case, the CSB were known to be living year round inside the orchard, versus the other four, where they were primarily entering from external habitat).
+One trap was placed along an outside border quite a distance from the site of historical damage, as there was no nearby available perimeter vegetation.
+Traps were checked weekly from April 9 - October 2 for male and female adults and nymphs, and lures changed every 45 days.
 The Zalom-Cullen degree-day model was run as in previous years.